prempador/go-defectdojo/docs/QuestionnaireAnsweredSurvey.md

 `func (o *QuestionnaireAnsweredSurvey) UnsetResponder()`

 UnsetResponder ensures that no value is present for Responder, not even an explicit nil
+### GetPrefetch

+`func (o *QuestionnaireAnsweredSurvey) GetPrefetch() PaginatedQuestionnaireAnsweredSurveyListPrefetch`

+GetPrefetch returns the Prefetch field if non-nil, zero value otherwise.

+### GetPrefetchOk

+`func (o *QuestionnaireAnsweredSurvey) GetPrefetchOk() (*PaginatedQuestionnaireAnsweredSurveyListPrefetch, bool)`

+GetPrefetchOk returns a tuple with the Prefetch field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrefetch

+`func (o *QuestionnaireAnsweredSurvey) SetPrefetch(v PaginatedQuestionnaireAnsweredSurveyListPrefetch)`

+SetPrefetch sets Prefetch field to given value.

+### HasPrefetch

+`func (o *QuestionnaireAnsweredSurvey) HasPrefetch() bool`

+HasPrefetch returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)